danvega/danvega-dev-nuxt/content/blog/2019/07/23/website-new-features-improvements.md

 title: 'Triggering events from Vue Router views'
 date: '2019-06-05T20:13:17.445Z'
 published: true
-excerpt: 'In this article, I will show you how to trigger events from views using the Router View component.'
+description: 'In this article, I will show you how to trigger events from views using the Router View component.'
 author: 'Dan Vega'
 tags: ['vue']
 cover: ./triggering-events-router-vue-cover.png